radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 ### Updating Encrypted Attributes

 To update encrypted attributes, the client must connect to RadiantOne via SSL and be authorized (via ACLs) to read and update the attribute and not be in the special [Clear Attributes Only Group](#clear-attributes-only-group).
-When editing entries from the Main Control Panel > Directory Browser tab > selected Universal Directory store, encrypted attributes appear as encrypted because this operation is not connected to RadiantOne via SSL.
-If you are connected to the [Control Panel via SSL](radiantone-control-panels#accessing-the-control-panel-over-ssl), then the Directory Browser tab connects to RadiantOne via SSL and the attributes defined as encrypted are shown in clear as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
+When editing entries from the Main Control Panel > Directory Browser tab > selected Universal Directory store, the attributes defined as encrypted are shown in clear as long as the user you’ve connected to the Main Control Panel is authorized to read those attributes and is not a member of the blacklisted group.
 In this case, the connected user can also update the encrypted attribute if permissions allow for it.

 ### Changing an Encryption Key